sebastianbirk/datascience-bootcamp/content/01_bootcamp_introduction_&_tools_setup/README.md

 #### 1.2.5.4 Extensions inside of VS Code Remote

 - The Remote-WSL extension splits VS Code into a “client-server” architecture, with the client (the user interface) running on your Windows machine and the server (your code, Git, plugins, etc) running remotely in WSL.
-- When running VS Code Remote, extensions can be installed either on your local machine or on your WSL distribution (remote).
-Selecting the 'Extensions' tab will display a list of extensions split between your local machine and your WSL distribution (remote).
+- When running VS Code Remote, extensions can therefore be installed either on your local machine or in your WSL distribution (remote).
+Selecting the 'Extensions' tab will display a list of extensions split between your local machine and your WSL distribution.
 Extensions for the client (the user interface), like themes, are installed once on your local machine.
-Installing server extensions on the remote, like the Python extension, or anything that handles things like linting or debugging, must be done separately on the remote WSL distribution (on each one if you have multiple).
-VS Code will display a warning icon ⚠, along with a green "Install in WSL" button, if you have an extension locally installed that is not installed on your WSL Remote.
+Installing server extensions on the remote, like the Python extension, or anything that handles things like linting or debugging, must be done separately in your WSL distribution (once in each one if you have multiple).
+VS Code will display a warning icon ⚠, along with a green "Install in WSL" button, if you have an extension locally installed that is not installed in your WSL.
-- Now install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) on your WSL distribution.
+- Now install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) in your WSL distribution.

 ## Virtual Machine (Ubuntu 18.04)